cue-lang/cue/doc/ref/spec.md

   declared at top level (outside any struct literal) is the file block.
 1. The scope of the package name of an imported package is the file block of the file containing the import declaration.
-1. The scope of a field or alias identifier declared inside a struct literal is the innermost containing block.
+1. The scope of a field, alias or let identifier declared inside a struct literal is the innermost containing block.

 An identifier declared in a block may be redeclared in an inner block.
 While the identifier of the inner declaration is in scope, it denotes the entity